AnuragMishra58/microservices/hotel-reservation-system/Readme.md

 Example: A user makes a reservation.
 The API gateway routes this request to the Reservation Service, which then talks to the Payment Service and Hotel Management Service.

+<h4>Proxy Pattern:</h4> When you have to interact with an external service or library, wrap it within a Proxy Service.
+The Proxy pattern will help you control access, logging, and security features for accessing the third-party or costly resources.

+Example: For sending SMS and Email notifications, instead of calling third-party services directly, they could be routed through a Notification Proxy that batches requests or caches repeated requests to the same number/email to reduce costs.

 </p>
 <h2>Microservices</h2>